Fun fact: most of Hamilton is rural.

 Thirteen apple varieties and a selection of pumpkins are waiting to be picked at this Ancaster orchard.
 The family that runs it has been farming in the Hamilton area for 200 years with three generations currently working at the orchard.
 After you’ve worked up an appetite, satisfy your sweet tooth at the on-site bakery and gourmet food market.

 The scenic 120 acre Glen Drummond Farm centres around a sprawling pumpkin patch, but there are a whole lot of other things going on, from nine-hole mini putt to a huge corn maze.
 Explore the seriously scary haunted house if you dare.
 Wagon rides take you to the edge of the escarpment where you’ll catch breathtaking views.
 Their bakery and market are a must visit too!

 Come for the pumpkin patch, stay for the 20-acre corn maze and 8-acre sunflower maze of beautiful, Insta-worthy blooms.
 Pre-register for maze and hands-on play and animal areas for younger visitors.
 Don’t leave without popping into The Tiny Shop Bakery specializing in from-scratch fruit pies in over 30 varieties!
 Then head into Christie Lake Conservation Area across the street for some hiking.

-Take a scenic wagon ride down to the field where over 50,000 pumpkins await a good home at this farm.
-The farm is operated by a family who have been growing fruits and vegetables in the Hamilton area for six generations and focuses on sustainable production systems.
-It has a corn maze with a family-friendly puzzle to solve, and a market packed with locally sourced produce, preserves and baked goods.
+Take a scenic wagon ride down to the field where thousands of pumpkins await a good home.
+The farm is operated by a family who’ve been growing fruits and vegetables in the Hamilton area for six generations and focuses on sustainable production systems.
+It has a corn maze with a family-friendly puzzle to solve, and a market packed with locally sourced produce, preserves, and baked goods.

-Pumpkin hayrides usually operate every weekend from the end of September to the end of October.
-Pumpkin picking starts daily in September to October
+Season: Pumpkin hayrides operate weekends from end of September to end of October with pumpkin picking available daily in September and October.
+Check ahead to confirm.

 There's a lot going on at this historic farm, including a pick-your-own schedule.
 Let Little Pudd, the agricultural touring train, take you through the orchard and around the winery.
 Visit the Farm Market & Country Store for a sample of local foods or to purchase a bottle of one of their 30+ wine varieties.